microsoft/azure-pipelines-vscode/README.md

 If the repository you're working in is hosted in Azure Repos, the extension will automatically detect and use your organization's schema!
 All you need to do is login to Azure when prompted.

+> If automatic fetching of the organization schema doesn't work, try signing using `Azure: Sign In` command from vscode command palette (Ctrl/Cmd + Shift + P).
+If that doesn't help, try signing out first (`Azure: Sign In` command).

 ### Specific schema

 If your repository isn't hosted in Azure Repos, you can tell the extension where to find the correct schema.